Pappajohn Sculpture Park: History

-The park is named for John Pappajohn, a local venture capitalist and his wife Mary Louise Pappajohn (1933-2022), who gifted the initial 24 sculptures, with a valuation of about $40 million USD, to the city of Des Moines.
+The park is named for John Pappajohn, a local venture capitalist, and his wife Mary Louise Pappajohn (1933-2022), who gifted the initial 24 sculptures, with a valuation of about $40 million USD, to the city of Des Moines.
 The couple are recognized art collectors, appearing in the ARTnews list of top 200 art collectors from 1998 to 2014.
-The first sculptures donated for the park were originally part of the Pappajohn's private collection, and located in their yard.
+The first sculptures donated for the park were originally part of the Pappajohns' private collection, and located in their yard.
 Before they were moved to Western Gateway Park, people used to drive by their home to look at the art.

 Diana Agrest and Mario Gandelsonas, two New York based architects, designed the landscape with grassy mounds and parabolic-shaped cutaways.
 These cutouts create walled-in spaces used to display the sculptures in groups of related artistic styles.

 The Pappajohn sculpture park was the capstone of the broad redevelopment project that revitalized downtown Des Moines.
 In the early 2000s, the west end of downtown Des Moines was in a dilapidated state, with auto repair shops, seedy businesses, and worn out and vacant buildings.
-The city decided to remediate the situation and created Western Gateway park from 10th to 15th street, demolishing derelict buildings and moving an historic apartment complex to another site.
+The city decided to remediate the situation and created Western Gateway park from 10th to 15th street, demolishing derelict buildings and moving a historic apartment complex to another site.
 Development of Western Gateway and the addition of the sculpture park enhanced the real estate value and drove new investments to the area.
 At its inauguration in 2009, the sculpture park was an optimistic counterpoint to the Great Recession, and to the destruction across Iowa caused by floods and tornadoes the previous year.

 In 2011, White ghost by Yoshitomo Nara was installed in the park, after being exhibited in New York, as public art placed near the entrances to the Asia Society and the Park Avenue Armory.